i2p/i2p.www/i2p2www/spec/common-structures.rst

 * This structure does not use the LeaseSet2Header_.

-* Maximum actual expires time is TBD, may be about 11 minutes, unless we will support encrypted MetaLeaseSet_.
+* Maximum actual expires time is about 11 minutes, unless it is an encrypted MetaLeaseSet_.

+* TODO probably don't want the offline block in cleartext;
+  may not be able to make offline signatures work with encrypted leasesets at all.

 JavaDoc: http://{{ i2pconv('echelon.i2p/javadoc') }}/net/i2p/data/EncryptedLeaseSet.html